qho-djo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Half the lies they tell about me aren't true
 Half the lies they tell about me aren't true
 Winning is only half of it.
+Having fun is the other half Winning is only half of it.
 Having fun is the other half